Go Back

 Spelt Sourdough English Muffins

 These Spelt English Muffins have a deliciously soft interior, with nooks and crannies galore to hold butter, jam, or sandwich toppings.
-They come together easily in the evening for an easy bake in the skillet the next morning, and they also freeze perfectly for easy, quick breakfasts.
+They come together easily, and are richly flavored by a slow overnight ferment in the fridge.
+They freeze perfectly for easy, quick breakfasts.
 Use the weight measurements for the best results.

 Course Breakfast, Lunch, Snack